adoniscbatista/Ping-Pong/README.md

 # Ping-Pong
-How about a quick ping pong play?
-I doubt you to win the computer!
+How about a quick game of ping pong play?
+I doubt you can beat the computer!
 Want to give it a try?!

-This app was develop with a inline script for studies purposes.
+This app was developed with an inline script for studies purposes.